Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: SpArC-NARTs Optimisation for a Ground Sensing Coverage Mission

 \subsection{NART Agent Kinematics for Ground Sensing Coverage Use Case}

 In this work, a $\Delta z_{agent}$ of 2[m] is considered for the altitude displacement between agents.
-The trajectories of the SpArC-NART agents are optimised resorting to the Simulated Annealing Algorithm.
+The trajectories of the SpArC-NART agents are optimised resorting to the Simulated Annealing (SA) Algorithm.
+SA is a metaheuristic with classical asymptotic convergence to a global optimum under sufficiently slow cooling schedules.
+Multi-SA-threading and Markov chains, similar to \cite{OriginalPP}, as were randomly generated initial configurations, as suggested in \cite{Kirkpatrick}, were considered.
+These strategies have been implemented in different applications such as \cite{LEE2011707}, \cite{ferreiro2013efficient}.

 The initial positions of the UAVs are included in the optimisation.
 The positioning and energy limitations of the EEs were not included in the optimisation, and the EEs are considered to have sufficient energy to support the complete NART mission.
 The path of M-EE is pre-planned according to Alg \ref{M-EE_path}.
 Firstly, the Dijkstra Algorithm is applied between the vertices of the area of interest (AoI), along adjacent cells close to the frontier of the area.
 With the weighted graph G, the path with the shortest distance between two AoI vertices is found.

-The purpose of the integration of an M-EE is to support the UAVs during their full mission duration (e.g. $max\_path\_len$).
-Therefore, the length of the M-EE trajectory (i.e. the duration of the M-EE mission) was considered to be equal to the length of the longest UAV trajectory (i.e. the UAV with the longest mission duration).
+The purpose of the integration of an M-EE is to support the UAVs during their full mission duration (e.g., $max\_path\_len$).
+Therefore, the length of the M-EE trajectory (i.e., the duration of the M-EE mission) was considered to be equal to the length of the longest UAV trajectory (i.e., the UAV with the longest mission duration).
 The default duration of the M-EE mission, considering a trajectory that covers the perimeter of the environment a single time, can be shorter or longer than $max\_path\_len$.
 Therefore, the M-EE trajectory can be clipped or extended to equal the UAV with the largest lifetime.